domeccleston/Sprint-Challenge--JavaScript/README.md

     Explicit binding: when call() or apply() are used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+    To access and clal properties on the parent class.

 ## Project Set up